-While PREMIUM cannot mitigate such risks, the risk management process in the business will ensure that they are identified promptly and any remedial action is taken.
+While PREMIUM cannot mitigate such risks, the risk management process in the business will ensure that they are identified promptly, and any remedial action is taken.
 In addition, the extensive experience of the principals in these markets and the branch structure of the business will help to reduce the likelihood of these risks materialising.

-At a minimum, the assumptions and projections underlying both the financial forecast and the solvency calculation will be formally reviewed on a quarterly basis during the start-up phase of the business.
+The assumptions and projections underlying both the financial forecast and the solvency calculation are formally reviewed at each quarterly Board meeting.

-C6.2 Standard Formula appropriateness
+C6.2